How to get started with Bybit Options Trading

 In cases of extreme market conditions, lack of liquidity may impact the ability to close the strategy, so be mindful of market conditions when exiting.

-Fees and Maintenance Margin
+Fees and maintenance margin

 When trading crypto options on Bybit, it's essential to understand the various fees and margin requirements involved.Â